Skip to main contentSkip to navigation

 Published Tiers vs. Call-for-Quote

-Labs that require a phone call before disclosing any price control the information asymmetry.
-You ship your SSD, wait for the evaluation, and receive a quote with no external reference point.
 If the number is $3,000, you have no way to know whether the work justifies that amount or whether the lab's marketing overhead inflated it.

 We publish our five SATA SSD tiers and five NVMe SSD tiers on this page before you ship anything.
-After a free hands-on evaluation, you get a firm number locked to the specific failure type.
-For a detailed comparison of how large-lab pricing operates, read our Rossmann vs DriveSavers SSD pricing analysis.

 How Much Does SATA SSD Recovery Cost by Failure Type?

 SATA SSD data recovery costs $200–$1,500 across five failure-based tiers.
-A simple data copy costs $200.
-File system recovery starts at $250.
+A simple data copy costs $200, and file system recovery is From $250.
 Circuit board repair for shorted components costs $450–$600.
-Firmware reconstruction via PC-3000 costs $600–$900.
-NAND transplant to a donor board costs $1,200–$1,500.
+Firmware reconstruction via PC-3000 costs $600–$900, and NAND transplant to a donor board costs $1,200–$1,500.

 SATA SSDs (2.5-inch form factor, connected via SATA III interface) are found in older laptops, desktops, and external enclosures.
 Common controllers include Silicon Motion SM2258/SM2259, Phison PS3111-S11, and Marvell 88SS1074.
-Recovery pricing is determined by the failure type.

 Simple Copy